 The process of installing the solar panels was surprisingly quick.
 In a period of just over six weeks, we went from the initial consultation to final testing – underlining our commitment to invest in technologies with environmental benefits.

-While solar panel arrays don’t necessarily blend in on the tiled roof of a suburban house, the effect on the roof of an industrial building is, we think, very pleasing.
+While solar panel arrays don’t necessarily blend in on the tiled roof of a suburban house, the effect on the roof of an industrial building is, we think, entirely appropriate and unobtrusive.

-We are currently investigating what our next green project should be.
-As we burn 20Kw of lights for 18 hours a day, we are more than halfway through switching to LED lighting.
+We are continuously reviewing what our next green project should be.
+As we burn 20Kw of lights for 18 hours a day, we have now switched to more efficient LED lighting.
 We are also looking at using variable speed technology to control our dust extraction fans.

 - Timber shavings and offcuts are sent to our boiler room to provide heating